hassanhabib/RESTFulSense/readme.md

 ```
 <br />

-In addition to the wrappers around API calls and serialziation/deserialization, this library alos provides a simplified way to execute communications without any workarounds.
+In addition to the wrappers around API calls and serialization/deserialization, this library also provides a simplified way to execute communications without any workarounds.
 <br />
 For instance, to execute a ```PUT``` API call without a body, to update a status for instance, you don't have to fake a ```PUT``` body to execute a successful call, you can just do the follows:
 ```csharp